 The first order of business was to prepare the forested site for the construction of a structure.
 Seth Chandlee, and his partner and father, Jim Chandlee, began by clearing the trees and brush where the buildings, roadways, drainage system and pond would be located.
 They prepared the land’s surface by leveling hills and filling in the low places.
 When this was accomplished, the drainage systems and underground utilities were placed and the roadways and curbing were constructed.

 The site was ready for the ground-up construction of the seven Class A office buildings that LaVista wanted constructed on the property.
 The scope of the design was the construction of one, two and three story buildings with masonry façades in an Olde Towne style.
 The scope also included the creation of pond with a fountain feature and a gazebo that overlooks the pond.

-LaVista also granted Chandlee and Sons the tenant-finish of every unit that was leased at the time Seth, Jim and their company had completed the ground-up construction.
+LaVista also granted Chandlee Construction the tenant-finish of every unit that was leased at the time Seth, Jim and their company had completed the ground-up construction.
 Some of the tenants had combined units so that they varied in size from 2,500 to 10,000 square feet.
-Chandlee and Sons performed the basic finishes that included the insulation of the 10 foot high ceilings with R38 insulation and installed gypsum board that the crew painted.
+Chandlee Construction performed the basic finishes that included the insulation of the 10 foot high ceilings with R38 insulation and installed gypsum board that the crew painted.
 The exterior walls were insulated with highly efficient R16 insulation and R21 sound and fire insulation was installed between each unit to meet the code.